TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 ## Publishing Docker Image

-If you want to publish the Docker image onto the Docker hub, login to the Docker account using `docker login` command and provide your credentials.
+If you want to publish the Docker image onto the Docker hub, login to the Docker account using `docker login` command, and provide your credentials.
 For more information on Docker login, visit [here](https://docs.docker.com/engine/reference/commandline/login).
-After successful login, you can publish the Docker image using the `docker push` command.
+After a successful login, you can publish the Docker image using the `docker push` command.

 ```
 $ docker push <your-docker-repo-name>/<image_name>[:<image-tag>]